InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 | Write | All enterprise members will have the "Write" permission.
 They will able to make commit contributions to the repositories and approve pull requests. |
 | Admin | All enterprise members will have "Admin" permissions to all repositories in the organization, including clone, pull, and add new collaborators. |

-*To avoid confusion, please note that "No Policy" is an option at the enterprise level, but it is not an option at the organization level.*
+*Please note that "No Policy" is an option at the enterprise level, but it is not an option at the organization level.*

 ##### How to pick what configuration to choose
 Selecting "Read" gives every member of the enterprise read permissions to EVERY repository.
-There are circumstances where this is acceptable based on who the gets membership to the enterprise and what type of code is being stored there.
+There are circumstances where this is acceptable based on who gets membership to the enterprise and what type of code is being stored there.
 In many other cases, "No Policy" is the best option as it allows for the most flexibility.
-In large enterprises with many organiations different organizations will want different base repository permissions, "No Policy" enables each organization to pick their own configuration.
-It will be possible that one organization will set all their repositories to have READ rights given to every member and another will give no base permissions by default for repositories in that organization.
+In large enterprises with many organiations different organizations will want different base repository permissions, "No Policy" enables each organization to pick their own base permission configuration.
+It will be possible that one organization will set all their repositories to have READ rights given to every member of the organization, and another will give no base permissions by default for repositories in that organization.
 "No Permissions" means that organizations can not set this policy themselves, and it gets set at each repository only.
 There are situations where this is appropriate, but it is less common.

 *"No Policy" or "READ" are common choices.*

 #### Repository creation
 Enterprise configuration on repository creation restricts who can create a new repository and with what visibility across the entire enterprise.
 There is also an organization-level configuration setting that controls repository creation within each organization.
+Enterprise level configuration over rules organization policy unless "No Policy" is selected.

 | Repository Creation | Description | Recommendation |
 | --- | --- | --- |